Visitor brings teachings of ‘Hugging Mother’

 Shraddhamrita has offered to conduct ‘Vilakku Pooja’ on Tuesday, July 4 and a Discourse and Bhajan on July 5, both events occurring from 7 pm to 9 pm at the Thiru Subramaniyar Aalayam located at 69 Tidal Road, Mangere.

-“He will lead a meditation programme – ‘Integrated Amrita Meditation (IAM) Soul, Centre of the Body and Mind, on Thursday, July 6 from 9 am to 1 pm at 18 Huia Road, Titirangi.
-Discourse and Bhajans are on the agenda at St Georges Anglican Church located at 1 Church Street, Tauranga on Saturday, July 8 from 1 to 3 pm,” Mr Venkata said.

-He said that Shraddhamrita will conduct ‘Silent Meditative Retreat, located at 1295N State Highway 30, Rotoiti, Rotorua.

 ‘Integrated Amrita Meditation’ is a powerful technique to reconnect with our inner-self to experience the true joy and peace in life.
-Inspired by Amma’s divinity, this programme aims to integrate body, mind, intellect and heart, through a combination of Yoga, Pranayama and Meditation,” Mr Venkata said.
+Inspired by Amma’s divinity, this programme aims to integrate body, mind, intellect and heart, through a combination of Yoga, Pranayama and Meditation.

 Mata Amritanandmayi, popularly known the world over as ‘Amma’ and the ‘Hugging Mother,’ is believed to represent purity of spirit.
 Her teachings have captured the minds and hearts of countless men, women and children of every ethnic and cultural vicissitude in every continent on earth.